AdobeDocs/experience-manager-cloud-manager.en/help/using/setting-configurations-for-cloud-manager.md

 ### Using Admin Console to Set up Team {#using-admin-console-to-set-up-team}

-In order to provide the appropriate role-based permissions to Cloud Manager users, an administrator in the customer's organization must create new Product Profiles under the AEM Managed Services Product Context.
+In order to provide the appropriate role-based permissions to Cloud Manager users, an administrator in the customer's organization must create new Product Profiles under the [!UICONTROL AEM Managed Services] Product Context.

 >[!NOTE]
 >